-Diamond drillhole UNDP_07 was collared 400 metres to the west of the southern limit of the geochemically anomalous zone and was closed off at 320 metres after intersecting interbedded graphitic phyllite, sericite schist, green schist and conglomerate calcareous grey phyllites containing specks of pyrite and chalcopyrite.
+Diamond drillhole UNDP\07 is reported to have been collared approximately 800 metres to the southeast of Katta 2 Target, to the west of the southern limit of the mapped gossans but the specific hole collar coordinate is unknown.
+The hole was closed off at 320 metres depth after intersecting interbedded graphitic phyllite, sericite schist, green schist and conglomerate calcareous grey phyllites containing specks of pyrite and chalcopyrite.
 The host rock of mineralisation of the Katta 2 area, namely greenschist started to appear in the drill core towards the end of the hole.
-Based on the location of the gossans, it is apparent that UNDP_07 should have been located about 200 metres to the east of the collared location to properly test the target area.
+Based on the location of the gossans, UNDP concluded that UNDP\07 should have been located about 200 metres to the east of the collared location to properly test the target area.

 The anomalous zones in the Katta 2 South target area are yet to be effectively explored with diamond drilling.
-Although Katta 2 South occurs in southern continuity of Katta 2, it is clear that Katta 2 South has to be treated as an independent prospect, and it is definitely separated from Katta 2 by at least one cross-fault.
-Not a single drillhole has been effectively drilled in the Katta 2 South target area, with hole UNDP_07 barely reaching the fringe of the hanging wall of the mineralised zone.
+Although Katta 2 South occurs in southern continuity of Katta 2, it is clear that Katta 2 South has to be treated as an independent prospect, and it is apparently separated from Katta 2 by at least one cross-fault and the host rocks are affected by intense folding and deformation.